 4. Sweet soup with violet sticky rice or Che nep cam

 Violet sticky rice is rich in nutrients, good for human heart, stomach and brain.
-This kind of rice has become a favorite food in Vietnam since many years ago.
+This kind of rice has become a favorite food in Vietnam many years ago.
 Violet sticky rice is used to cook Steamed violet sticky rice, Yogurt with violet sticky rice, Wine from violet sticky rice, Fermented violet sticky rice ball and Sweet soup with violet sticky rice.
-Served with coconut milk, Che nep cam is light sweet and greasy.
+Served with coconut milk, Che nep cam is lightly sweet and greasy.

 5. Sticky rice dumpling balls or Che troi nuoc sweet soups

-Sticky rice dumpling balls play an important part in culture of Vietnam because it’s cooked at Tet festival, Worm-killing festival (Vietnamese mid year festival), Mid January, Death anniversaries and first birthday parties… To make good-looking and tasty Che troi nuoc, the cook must be experienced, patient and skillful.
+Sticky rice dumpling balls play an important part in the culture of Vietnam because it’s cooked at Tet festival, Worm-killing festival (Vietnamese mid-year festival), Mid January, Death anniversaries and first birthday parties… To make good-looking and tasty Che troi nuoc, the cook must be experienced, patient and skillful.
 Small ball made from mung bean and coconut milk is wrapped by sticky rice flour dough, then these balls are boiled until they are pleasant.
 Dumpling balls are put into a sweet caramel ginger syrup which is cooked from sugar, ginger and pandan leaves and cooked for a while.
 The sweet soup could be topped with crushed peanuts, toasted sesame and shredded coconut meat.